About Me

 In fact, I competed for Birmingham Masters at a national level at the 2024 Swim England Open Water Masters National Championships in Sheffield.
 Alongside that, I've swum in many open water swimming events, both with a wetsuit and without a wetsuit.

-Alongside my swimming and fitness obsessions, I am a rock and roll aficionado, as well as a 90's and early 00's pop music enthusiast.
+Alongside my swimming adventures, I am a rock and roll aficionado, as well as a 90's and early 00's pop music enthusiast.
 Did I forget to tell you, my favourite film is the British gangster film classic The Long Good Friday?